columbiafsae/website/sponsors/sponsors.md

 {% include sponsor.md company="Altair" url="http://www.altair.com" description=desc logo_url="altair.png" logo_w="200" logo_h="200" %}

 {% capture desc %}
-Carbotech performance brakes feature a unique brake pad technology that is now being used by pro racers, club racers, tuners, and law enforcement agencies across the country.
-We receive custom brake pads from Carbotech.
+Aurora Bearing Company manufactures the world’s most complete range of rod end and spherical bearings.
+Aurora Bearing graciously gave our team a discounted price on bearings we use for our car.
 {% endcapture %}
-{% include sponsor.md company="Carbotech Performance Brakes" url="http://www.ctbrakes.com/" description=desc logo_url="carbotech.svg" logo_w="200" logo_h="160" %}
+{% include sponsor.md company="Aurora Bearing Company" url="http://www.aurorabearing.com/" description=desc logo_url="aurora-bearing-company.gif" logo_w="200" logo_h="200" %}

 {% capture desc %}
 DENSO is a leading supplier of advanced automotive technology, systems, and components for all the world's major automakers.
 DENSO's patented iridium alloy is extremely tough and wear-resistant.
 Their Iridium spark plugs give a stronger spark and better ignition performance in all areas of driving.
 DENSO furnishes our team with Iridium spark plugs.